saundersjohn10/Busy-Market/README.md

 Video showing the program running: https://drive.google.com/file/d/1bKpmk-f-TwO2F1Jd2gGvBZ1M2qXIrlES/view?usp=sharing

 The project is visually displayed by printing out the market to the console every time a change is made to the market.
 The customers slowing work there way to the fruit by waiting line.
 There are 6 threads running the project: 3 adding people to each respective lane and 3 allowing a customer to buy fruit from each lane.
-There exists one lock that each thread is fighting over, and when a lock is given up, the lock is randomly given to another thread trying to get the lock, allowing it to perform its respective function.
+There exists one lock that each thread is fighting over, and when a lock is given up, the lock is randomly given to another thread trying to get the lock.
+When a lock is given to a thread, it performs its function, prints the updates market, and sleeps for a certain period before given the lock up to another thread.

 An example of when there is 58 fruit left: